|

 the soy milk is made, the major part of the work for making tofu is done!

-2. Pour both batches into a pot and simmer it to boiling.
-Then turn off the heat and add the coagulant solution into the soy
+boiling.
+Then turn off the heat and add the coagulant solution into the

-is just in case the first batch of soymilk has cooled off too much while the
+Thus this step is just in case the first batch of soymilk has cooled

-second batch is being made.
-If you make the second batch of soymilk immediately
+off too much while the second batch is being made.
+If you make the

-after the first batch, it may be OK simply mixing the two batches together
+second batch of soymilk immediately after the first batch, it may be OK

-without simmer it.
-You can reduce the time for making second batch by using
+reduce the time for making second batch by using boiling hot water.

 3. Prepare coagulant